eclipse-virgo/virgo-root/BUILD.md

 To build distributable zipped files run:

-    $ ./gradlew clean jar build distZip fullDistZip rapDistZip
+    $ ./gradlew clean jar build distZip fullDistZip

 There is an additional task to install the zips, too.
-This comes quite handy to quickly check the distributables:
+This comes quite handy to quickly check the distributable:

-    $ ./gradlew installDist installFullDist installRapDist
+    $ ./gradlew installDist installFullDist

 To speed up local builds you can skip some time-consuming processes like follows:
  * `-Dskip.normalize.bundles=true`